 Limitations

-There are limitations to this study related to the use of the YDQ instrument;62 the YDQ threshold for problematic internet use requires further validation in future research.
+There are limitations to this study related to the use of the YDQ instrument; the YDQ has been criticized for its unstable factor structure, deviation from current classification directions (DSM-V and ICD-11 moving towards internet gaming disorder) and lagging behind the technological advances of internet applications62.
+Furthermore, the YDQ threshold for problematic internet use requires further validation in future research.
 However, the threshold used in this study was consistent with similar studies using the YDQ instrument and was able to identify impairment in the quality of life in the PIU group versus controls.
 There are further limitations related to our study sample size.
 While this was large enough to provide significant results, it was not enough to allow for correction of significance for multiple comparisons.
 Therefore, our results are susceptible to bias generated by multiple statistical testing and should be regarded as exploratory.
 Moreover, when discussing our null findings in the cognitive tests, we should take into consideration our a priori power analysis indicating that our study was only powered enough to detect large effects in the 3-group ANOVA analysis.
 Therefore, there is the possibility that small or medium effects do exist and the null hypothesis has been falsely retained.
 This is in line with previous work, indicating that PIU is characterized by small or medium effects in the domains tested, particularly response motor inhibition, decision making and working memory 10.
 Furthermore, our sample of problematic internet users had relatively high rates of co-occurring psychiatric diagnoses.
-While this is in line with recent meta-analyses and literature reviews 4,5 , the question remains whether some of our results are confounded by these co-occurring disorders.10 63Finally, given that our power analysis indicated that our study could only identify medium and larger effects, it is possible that genetic influences of the COMT rs4680 and rs4818 genes exist, although their effects would be small.
+While this is in line with recent meta-analyses and literature reviews 4,5 , the question remains whether some of our results are confounded by these co-occurring disorders.
+A further limitation relates to our sampling technique; by including individuals who have gambled 5 times or more, it is possible that our sample is biased towards heightened impulsivity traits (particularly in the control group) and thus differences between PIU and control groups may become attenuated.
+This may also explain to some degree the lack of significant differences found between PIU and controls in the motor inhibition task; however, the recent meta-analysis showed that higher quality studies reported null results in this cognitive domain10.
+It may also explain the lack of significantly elevated rates of ADHD in the PIU group, despite the fact that ADHD is a commonly reported co-morbidity of PIU63; however, lack of power to detect differences in comorbid disorders might be a contributing factor.
+Finally, given that our power analysis indicated that our study could only identify medium and larger effects, it is possible that genetic influences of the COMT rs4680 and rs4818 genes exist, although their effects would be small.
 Indeed, our results highlight the need for large scale international collaborative studies on PIU including genetic data.
 The COMT rs4680 haplotypes in particular might be worthy of attention when examining resilience and vulnerability against PIU.

 Conclusions